amingilani/PiLink/Readme.md

 - `ENV`: Set this to `dev` to trigger the station to call out its ID every 45 seconds
 - `TIMEZONE`: Set this to your local time.
 The default is `PKT`, but you may want `UTC`
+- `PAPERTRAIL_HOST`: Send logs to Papertrail for easier debugging.
+- `PAPERTRAIL_PORT`: Send logs to Papertrail for easier debugging.

 Helpful commands: